 In December 2007, the FASB ratified the consensus reached by the Emerging Issues Task Force (EITF) on EITF Issue No. 07-1, Accounting for Collaborative Arrangements, which was primarily codified in FASB ASC Topic 808, Collaborative Arrangements.
-FASB ASC 808 defines a collaborative arrangement as well as the accounting for transactions between participants in a collaborative arrangement and between the participants in the arrangement and third parties.
-FASB ASC 808 requires that both types of transactions be reported in each participant's respective income statement.
+This guidance defines a collaborative arrangement as well as the accounting for transactions between participants in a collaborative arrangement and between the participants in the arrangement and third parties.
+This guidance requires that both types of transactions be reported in each participant's respective income statement.
 We adopted the new provisions of FASB ASC 808 beginning January 1, 2009.
 The adoption did not impact our consolidated results of operations or financial condition.

 In March 2008, the FASB issued SFAS No. 161, Disclosures about Derivative Instruments and Hedging Activities - an Amendment of FASB Statement No. 133, which was primarily codified in FASB ASC Topic 815, Derivatives and Hedging.
-FASB ASC 815 provides an understanding of how and why an entity uses derivative instruments, how derivative instruments and related hedged items are accounted for, and their effect on an entity's financial position, financial performance, and cash flows.
-We adopted the new provisions of FASB ASC 815 beginning January 1, 2009.
+This statement provides an understanding of how and why an entity uses derivative instruments, how derivative instruments and related hedged items are accounted for, and their effect on an entity's financial position, financial performance, and cash flows.
+We adopted this statement beginning January 1, 2009.
 The adoption did not have a material impact on our derivative disclosures.

 In June 2008, the FASB ratified the consensus reached by the EITF on EITF Issue No. 07-5, Determining Whether an Instrument (or Embedded Feature) is Indexed to an Entity's Own Stock, which was primarily codified in FASB ASC Topic 815, Derivatives and Hedging.
-The new provisions of FASB ASC 815 clarify the determination of whether equity-linked instruments (or embedded features), such as our convertible notes or warrants to purchase our common stock, are considered indexed to our own stock, which would qualify as a scope exception.
+This guidance clarifies the determination of whether equity-linked instruments (or embedded features), such as our convertible notes or warrants to purchase our common stock, are considered indexed to our own stock, which would qualify as a scope exception.
 We adopted the new provisions of FASB ASC 815 beginning January 1, 2009.
 The adoption had a material impact on our consolidated financial statements.
+See Note 9 to the consolidated financial statements.

 Also in June 2008, the FASB issued FSP EITF 03-6-1, Determining Whether Instruments Granted in Share-Based Payment Transactions are Participating Securities, which was primarily codified in FASB ASC Topic 260, Earnings Per Share.
-FASB ASC 260 provides that unvested share-based payment awards that contain nonforfeitable rights to dividends or dividend equivalents, whether paid or unpaid, are participating securities and are required to be included in the computation of earnings per share pursuant to the two-class method.
+This guidance provides that unvested share-based payment awards that contain nonforfeitable rights to dividends or dividend equivalents, whether paid or unpaid, are participating securities and are required to be included in the computation of earnings per share pursuant to the two-class method.
 The two-class method of computing earnings per share includes an earnings allocation formula that determines earnings per share for common stock and any participating securities according to dividends declared, whether paid or unpaid, and participation rights in undistributed earnings.
-All prior period earnings per share data presented are required to be adjusted retrospectively to conform to the new provisions of FASB ASC 260.
-We adopted the new provisions of FASB ASC 260 beginning January 1, 2009.
-The adoption did not impact our earnings (loss) per share for the three-month and nine-month periods ended September 30, 2009 and 2008.
+All prior period earnings per share data presented are required to be adjusted retrospectively to conform to this statement.
+We adopted this guidance beginning January 1, 2009.
+The adoption did not impact our earnings (loss) per share for the years ended December 31, 2009 and 2008.